-Andy is back on Skye for his tenth season with Skye Guides this year.
-He holds both MCI and WMCI awards.
+Andy is back on Skye for his eleventh season with Skye Guides, an experienced and highly respected part of the team.
+He holds both MCI and WMCI awards and is a prolific climbing activist.

 Originally from Northern Ireland, Andy studied English Literature at Edinburgh University.
 Since then he has been darting around the country trying to climb as many bits of it as he can, and after realising this lifestyle could also be a career, taking people out to do the same.

 Andy’s first experiences in the Cuillin as an inexperienced youth were a steep learning curve, but also a massive inspiration in his development as a mountaineer.
 Now returning annually as a fully qualified WMCI and a guide, Andy has never lost his passion for being in the mountains on Skye.

 I wanted to drop you a quick note to say thank you very much to Andy for three wonderful days on the hills last week.
 My friends and I had never used guides before and it was a great success with excellent company.
 There is no way we could have achieved our goals without you and we enjoyed every minute. –Peter